v6d-io/v6d/docs/index.rst

    A real-life fraud detection job

-From the pipeline we observed
+From the pipeline, we observed:

-1. Users usually force to program with dedicated computing systems for different tasks in the same applications For the same task, e.g., SQL and Python.
+1. Users usually prefer to program with dedicated computing systems for different tasks in the same applications For the same task, e.g., SQL and Python.

-   Introducing a new computing system into production environments requires high technical effort to align with existing production environments I/O, failover,
+   **Introducing a new computing system into production environments requires high technical effort to align with existing production environments in terms of I/O, failover, etc.**

 2. Data could be polymorphic.
 Non-relational data, such as tensors, dataframes (in Pandas) and graphs/networks (in `GraphScope`_) are becoming increasingly prevalent.
-Tables and SQL may not be best way to store/exchange or process them.
+Tables and SQL may not be best way to store, exchange or process them.

-   Having the data transformed from/to "tables" back and forth between different systems could be a huge overhead.
+   **Having the data transformed back and forth between different systems as "tables" could be a huge overhead.**

-3. Saving/loading the data to/from the external storage requires lots of memory-copies and IO costs.
+3. Saving/loading the data to/from the external storage requires lots of memory copies and IO costs.

-3. Saving/loading the data to/from the external storage
-   requires lots of memory-copies and IO costs.

 What is vineyard?
 -----------------

-Vineyard (v6d) is an in-memory immutable data manager that provides **out-of-the-box high-level** abstraction and **zero-copy in-memory** sharing for distributed data in big data tasks, such as graph analytics (e.g., `GraphScope`_), numerical computing (e.g., `Mars`_), and machine learning.
+Vineyard (v6d) is an **in-memory immutable data manager** that provides **out-of-the-box high-level** abstraction and **zero-copy sharing** for distributed data in big data tasks, such as graph analytics (e.g., `GraphScope`_), numerical computing (e.g., `Mars`_), and machine learning.

 Features
 ^^^^^^^^